yb66/rack-jquery_ui-themes/README.md

 Now you have the script tags to Google's CDN in the head (you can also use Media Temple or Microsoft, see the docs).

 It also adds in a bit of javascript that will load in a locally kept version of jQuery, just incase the CDN is unreachable.
-The script will use the "/js/jquery-ui/1.10.1/themes/:THEME/jquery-ui.min.css" path (or, instead of 1.10.1, whatever is in {Rack::JQueryUI::Themes::JQUERY_UI_VERSION}), where `:THEME` is the name of the theme you specified, the default being `base`.
+The script will use the "/js/jquery-ui/1.10.1/themes/:THEME/jquery-ui.min.css" path (or, instead of 1.10.1, whatever is in {Rack::JQueryUI::JQUERY_UI_VERSION}), where `:THEME` is the name of the theme you specified, the default being `base`.

 That was easy.